ct-clmsn/miniaturist/README.md

 Latent Dirichlet Allocation is colloquially called "topic modeling".
-This project offers topic modeling capabilities that work as a sequential program, a parallel (threaded) program, and a distributed program that can be executed in a cloud or on High Performance Computing (HPC)/Supercomputing systems.
+This project offers topic modeling capabilities that work as a sequential program, a parallel (threaded) program, and a distributed program that can be executed in a Cloud or on High Performance Computing (HPC)/Supercomputing systems.

 The following implementations are provided: